LucaFilippetti99/Study-Hall-Seat-Detection-System/README.md

 ## Methodology
 The final solution is implemented in a two-stage pipeline:

-1. Detection (YOLOv4): * We utilized the YOLOv4 neural network (trained on the COCO dataset) to detect persons in the video feed.
+1. **Detection (YOLOv4):** We utilized the YOLOv4 neural network (trained on the COCO dataset) to detect persons in the video feed.

-- Due to hardware constraints, detection was performed on Google Colab, and the bounding box results were exported to result.json.
+   - Due to hardware constraints, detection was performed on Google Colab, and the bounding box results were exported to `result.json`.
    - *Note*: The system runs at a reduced framerate (approx. 16 fps) to optimize processing.

-2. Logic & Visualization (main.py):
+2. **Logic & Visualization (`main.py`):**

-- Mapping: The script loads the pre-defined seat areas (ROI) from VideoPickle.
+   - **Mapping:** The script loads the pre-defined seat areas (ROI) from `VideoPickle`.
-- Occupancy Check: It checks if the center of a detected person falls within a seat's ROI.
+   - **Occupancy Check:** It checks if the center of a detected person falls within a seat's ROI.
-- Temporal Robustness: To prevent flickering (e.g., a student leaning out of frame), a counter system is used.
-A seat is marked "Occupied" only after a person is detected for FRAME_ROBUSTNESS consecutive frames.
+   - **Temporal Robustness:** To prevent flickering (e.g., a student leaning out of frame), a counter system is used.
+A seat is marked "Occupied" only after a person is detected for `FRAME_ROBUSTNESS` consecutive frames.
 Conversely, it only switches to "Free" after being empty for a specific threshold.